Stag’s Leap Wine Cellars

 A key virtue of any of these larger bottles for ageable red wines is that they offer better defenses against some of time’s less positive effects.
 For example, exposure to air will eventually oxidize wine, causing losses of color and flavor.
 The larger the bottle, the smaller the surface-to-volume ratio, because less of the wine is exposed to the small amount of air within the bottle.

 In addition, wine in a large-format bottle is cushioned from the outside environment by its own volume.
-Associate Winemaker Nicki Pruss explains it this way: "If you filled a 750-ml bottle and a 5-liter bottle with ice water and put them both in a 75-degree room, which one would come to room temperature first?
+Our Associate Winemaker at Stag's Leap Wine Cellars, Nicki Pruss explains it this way: "If you filled a 750-ml bottle and a 5-liter bottle with ice water and put them both in a 75-degree room, which one would come to room temperature first?
 The small one.
 The thermal mass of the larger bottle means that it is relatively more protected against small temperature fluctuations, vibrations, and other disturbances."
 Of course, even a large-format bottle must be stored under proper conditions, away from light and vibration, with constant temperatures in the 55-to 65-degree range.
 (Within that range, the cooler the wine, the more slowly aging will occur.)
-But when conditions are right, larger bottles are an ideal way to allow age-worthy wines to reach their full potential.
+But when conditions are right, larger bottles are an ideal way to allow age-worthy Napa Valley wines to reach their full potential.

 While sparkling wines come in a wide range of sizes, jeroboams are the biggest bottles most Cabernet Sauvignon producers offer.
 But larger bottlings of Cabernet are sometimes created for auctions or other special occasions.